State Action

 Research

-At least 10 states—California, Connecticut, Kentucky, Massachusetts, Minnesota, Oklahoma, Oregon, Vermont, Virginia and Washington—have enacted legislation to study issues related to pollinator health.
-Topics covered include pesticide use, the beekeeping industry and Colony Collapse Disorder.
+Understanding how factors such as disease, pesticide use and habitat loss impact pollinator populations can help states develop policies to address pollinator health.
+At least 13 states—California, Colorado, Connecticut, Kentucky, Massachusetts, Minnesota, New York, Oklahoma, Oregon, Texas, Vermont, Virginia and Washington—have enacted legislation to study issues related to pollinator health.
+Research or study topics have included pesticide use, pollinator habitat and Colony Collapse Disorder.

 Examples of enacted legislation:

-- Connecticut (SB 231 – 2016): Convenes a group of experts to serve on a Pollinator Advisory Committee to inform the legislature on matters pertaining to pollinators in the state.
+- Connecticut (SB 231 – 2016): Convenes the Pollinator Advisory Committee to inform the legislature on matters pertaining to pollinators in the state.

-- Minnesota (HB 1545 – 2017): Appropriates funding to the University of Minnesota for pollinator research and outreach including, but not limited to, the identification and establishment of pollinator’s habitats.
+- Minnesota (HB 1545 – 2017): Appropriates funds to the University of Minnesota for pollinator research and outreach, including the identification and establishment of pollinator’s habitats.

-- Vermont (HB 539 – 2016): Establishes a Pollinator Protection Committee to evaluate the causes of reduced pollinator populations and recommend measures to conserve and protect pollinator populations, including the study of best management practices for neonicotinoid pesticides.
+- Texas (SB 1 – 2021): Appropriates funds for research for the Honey Bee Disease Program.
+Vermont (HB 539 – 2016): Establishes a Pollinator Protection Committee to evaluate the causes of reduced pollinator populations and recommend measures to conserve and protect pollinator populations, including the study of best management practices for neonicotinoid pesticides.

 Pesticides

-Exposure to pesticides is one of multiple factors that may be contributing to the decline of bees and other pollinator populations.
+Exposure to pesticides is one of multiple factors that may contribute to the decline of bees and other pollinator populations.
 Neonicotinoids, a widely used class of insecticides developed in the 1990s, are believed to be particularly harmful.
 Unlike traditional insecticides applied to the surface of plants, neonicotinoids are absorbed into plant tissue and can be present in pollen and nectar, making them accessible to pollinators.
-At least 10 states—California, Connecticut, Hawaii, Idaho, Indiana, Maryland, Minnesota, Nebraska, Oregon and Vermont—have enacted legislation aimed at shielding pollinators from the effects of pesticides.
+At least 18 states have enacted legislation aimed at shielding pollinators from the potential effects of pesticides.
+At least nine of these states—Colorado, Connecticut, Illinois, Maine, New Jersey, New York, Oregon, Rhode Island and Vermont—enacted legislation in 2022 to address pollinator exposure to pesticides.

 Examples of enacted legislation: